 Most programs include upfront costs such as program deposits, U.S. Passports, visas, and airfare.
-Students should be aware that the application and pre-departure process will require a certain amount of money in advance.
-Some expenses must be covered before scholarships and financial aid are disbursed.
+Students should be aware that some expenses must be covered before scholarships and financial aid are disbursed.
 It is important to develop a plan for covering these up-front costs, which may amount to several thousands of dollars.